The doctors said it was “impossible” but here I am with pancreatic cancer at 20 years old

 A few hours later, she decided to call 111.
 After reporting her symptoms, she was told they’d call her back.
 “At this point, it’s almost midnight, and I’ve fallen asleep.
 I get a call at 1am with a voicemail telling me to go to A&E. I get another call at around 2am with another voicemail saying they hope I’ve gone to A&E and that they’re worried about my liver.
 I get another call at 3am with a voicemail asking me to please go to A&E tomorrow morning to get a blood test.”

-When Alex finally went to A&E the next day, she had to really advocate for herself, continually tell the staff that she’d called 111 and had several voicemails saying she needed a blood test.
+When Alex finally went to A&E the next day, she had to really advocate for herself, continually telling the staff that she’d called 111 and had several voicemails saying she needed a blood test.
 “If they hadn’t mentioned that in the call, they probably would have sent me home but since it sounded like I knew what I was talking about, they listened to me.”

-Alex waited over eight hours before she had a blood test and even then, she could “see in [the doctor's] face that she didn’t think anything would come of it.”
-After another four hours in the waiting room, Alex was called into the doctor’s office where she was told that her bilirubin was high and they were concerned about her liver.
+Alex waited over eight hours before she had a blood test and even then, she could “see in the doctor's face that she didn’t think anything would come of it.”
+After another four hours in the waiting room, Alex was called into the doctor’s office where she was told that her bilirubin was high, and they were concerned about her liver.
 She then had an ultrasound followed by MRI and CT scans which revealed a mass in her pancreas.
-Throughout these tests, her doctors kept saying, “it’s probably a cyst, it’s probably benign, you can’t have cancer” – especially not pancreatic cancer which is usually diagnosed at an average age of 77 years old.
+Throughout these tests, her doctors kept saying, “It’s probably a cyst, it’s probably benign, you can’t have cancer” – especially not pancreatic cancer which is usually diagnosed at an average age of 77 years old.

 “The doctors said it was impossible, you’re young, fit and healthy, you can’t.
 But here I am with pancreatic cancer at 20 years old.”

-On the 17th March, Alex was formally diagnosed with stage 3 pancreatic cancer.
+On the 17th March 2023, Alex was formally diagnosed with stage 3 pancreatic cancer.

 Before Alex started chemotherapy, she decided to freeze her eggs.
 “I’m young, I’m twenty, you don’t think about your future family making plans.
 I wasn’t even aware that chemotherapy could make you infertile until a cancer charity spokesperson told me.”
 This meant Alex had to have various injections before going to a specialist clinic.
 Unfortunately, this experience was quite traumatic with the doctor asking for her prognosis and acting as if she had “demanded for this.”
 She felt that he was “making it sound like there was no point getting fertility preservation if I was going to die and that was a very tough conversation to have.”